kennymc-c/ucr2-integration-requests/README.md

 ### Run on the remote

-_This requires firmware 1.9.1 or newer_
+_This requires firmware 1.9.2 or newer (only from this version onwards the necessary libraries for this integration are included)_

 #### Download integration